Will Insurance Cover Medical Marijuana?Green Relief Health Admin

-Well, we now know that Maryland medical marijuana will not be covered by insurance, but does using it affect your insurance rates?
-This question is not an unreasonable one to ask since over 100,000 patients are a part of Maryland’s medical marijuana program and it continues to grow.
+Well, we now know that Maryland and Delaware medical marijuana will not be covered by insurance, but does using it affect your insurance rates?
+This question is not an unreasonable one to ask since over 100,000 patients are a part of Delaware and Maryland’s medical marijuana programs and they continue to grow.
 From an insurance company perspective there are both pros and cons to medical marijuana.

 One of the biggest benefits to increased medical marijuana use in the country is a decrease in other prescription usage.
 A 2016 study found that prescriptions filled by Medicare Part D enrollees from 2010 to 2013 decreased for drugs for which marijuana could serve as a clinical alternative.
 In particular, the prescription rates for these drugs fell significantly once a medical marijuana law was implemented in a state.
 This led to an estimated $165 million savings in prescription drug costs.

 Even with these significant savings, some people are still raising concerns about insurance companies covering medical marijuana.
 They say that the amount of people using it will lead to rising premiums if it is covered by health insurance.

 While most forms of medical cannabis are not covered by insurance there are some notable exceptions.
 The first is a CBD based drug called Epidiolex.
 CBD or cannabidiol is a cannabinoid found in the hemp or marijuana plants that has been shown to have numerous effects including being helpful in treating certain forms of epilepsy.
 Epidiolex is not only covered by insurance, but it has also been FDA approved.

 Nabilone is another cannabis-based drug that is covered by insurance.
 It is a synthetic form of THC that can treat or prevent nausea and vomiting caused by cancer medications.
 Again, this drug has also been fully approved by the FDA.